theforeman/foreman-discovery-image/README.md

 And visit https://github.com/theforeman/foreman_discovery for more information about how to configure Foreman and how to use the plugin.

-The image is built in /tmp directory because in most modern distributions this is mapped to memory.
-This is intentional, so make sure you have enough RAM or you can experience some swapping.
-Alternatively, change the temp directory in the scripts.

-It is possible to modify SYSLINUX kernel command line by changing livecd-creator code in /usr/lib/python2.7/site-packages/imgcreate/live.py file.
-This workarounds missing input options for additional kernel command line elements and can be used for testing the ISO with special kernel command line options multiple times.

 Building a release
 ------------------